-SYNC I/O must be connected to Pro Tools audio interfaces in the Loop Sync chain (Pro Tools|HD) or Slave Clock chain (Pro Tools 24 MIX).
+The SYNC I/O must be connected to all Pro Tools|HD interfaces in the Loop Sync chain.

-Connecting Loop Sync for Pro Tools HD
+Connecting Loop Sync for Pro Tools HD Systems

-SYNC I/O supports Loop Sync, and can serve as Loop Sync Master.
-Loop Sync is a dedicated clock loop for synchronizing multiple HD-series interfaces.
-Loop Sync should only be used to connect multiple HD-series peripherals.
+The SYNC I/O supports Loop Sync, and can serve as Loop Sync Master.
+Loop Sync is a dedicated clock loop for synchronizing multiple Pro Tools|HD interfaces.
+Loop Sync should only be used to connect multiple Pro Tools|HD interfaces.

-To connect SYNC I/O to Pro Tools HD interfaces:
+To connect the SYNC I/O to Pro Tools HD interfaces:

-- 1 Using a BNC cable, connect the Loop Sync Out of the SYNC I/O to the Loop Sync In of your primary HD-series audio interface. - 2 Connect the SYNC I/O Loop Sync In to the Loop Sync Out of your HD-series interface.
+- 1 Using a BNC cable, connect the Loop Sync Out of the SYNC I/O to the Loop Sync In of your primary Pro Tools|HD audio interface. - 2 Connect the SYNC I/O Loop Sync In to the Loop Sync Out of your Pro Tools|HD interface.